Line of Credit vs. Credit Card: Which One Is Best for You?

 Minimum to pay back* Interest accrued* Flat rate (often $10), percentage of your balance (often 3%), or both – plus any accrued interest

-Rewards* None* Varies by card
+Rewards* None* Vary by card

 * Some cards offer cash back or points you can use for travel, statement credits, etc.